docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 fruit qty price total{d.name} {d.qty} {d.price} {d.qty * d.price}

-``` ### Implicit `children` Snippet Non-snippet content becomes the `children` snippet: ```svelte ``` ```svelte ``` > Note: Avoid having props named `children` if you also have content inside the component ### Optional Snippet Props Using optional chaining: ```svelte {@render children?.()} ``` Using fallback content: ```svelte {#if children} {@render children()} {:else} fallback content {/if} ``` ## Typing Snippets ```svelte ``` With generics: ```svelte ``` ## Exporting Snippets Top-level snippets can be exported from ` {#snippet add(a, b)} {a} + {b} = {a + b} {/snippet} ``` ## Advanced Usage - Programmatic snippets can be created with `createRawSnippet` API - Slots from Svelte 4 are deprecated in Svelte 5 in favor of snippets ## docs/svelte/03-template-syntax/07-@render.md # {@render ...} Use `{@render ...}` to render [snippets](snippet). ```svelte {#snippet sum(a, b)}
+``` ### Implicit `children` Snippet Non-snippet content becomes the `children` snippet: ```svelte ``` ```svelte ``` > Don't create a prop named `children` if you also have content inside the component ### Optional Snippet Props Handle optional snippets with optional chaining: ```svelte {@render children?.()} ``` Or with fallback content: ```svelte {#if children} {@render children()} {:else} fallback content {/if} ``` ## Typing Snippets ```svelte ``` ## Exporting Snippets Top-level snippets can be exported from ` {#snippet add(a, b)} {a} + {b} = {a + b} {/snippet} ``` > Requires Svelte 5.5.0+ ## Advanced Usage - Programmatic snippets can be created with `createRawSnippet` API - Snippets replace slots in Svelte 5 (slots are deprecated) ## docs/svelte/03-template-syntax/07-@render.md # {@render ...} Use `{@render ...}` to render [snippets](snippet). ```svelte {#snippet sum(a, b)}

 {a} + {b} = {a + b}